haffi96/dotfiles/README.md

 Will need to install fzf or comment out fzf source in .zshrc

-For doom-emacs:

-- Install emacs for linux or macos
-- Install doom emacs
+LazyVim:

-- copy emacs/.doom.d to local home dir
+copy .config/nvim to $HOME/.config/nvim